wailord284/Alexs-Arch-Installer/README.md

 ### Todos

- - Check to see if the hard drive is greater than 7GB
  - Create second XFCE config (Once for laptops that shows the battery icon)
  - Change some if statements to use if -d (For touchpad/wacom)
  - Cleanup comments/echo commands